cravingsleep/nvim/readme.md

 ## Recommended Key Swaps

-Using [karabiner](https://karabiner-elements.pqrs.org/) it is recommend to change the Caps Lock key to Ctrl and adding these two complex key replacements:
+Using [karabiner](https://karabiner-elements.pqrs.org/) it is recommended to change the Caps Lock key to Ctrl and adding these two complex key replacements:

 - `<Ctrl-j>` is `<DownArrow>`